-Double-check the back height and width are correct and make sure the angle is right for you.
+Double-check the seat height and width are correct and make sure the angle is right for you.
 Additional support may still be required.

 Identifying the specific area or areas of your body that need increased support and using a cushion specially designed to bolster it, will increase your comfort.

 Recline the Backrest of Your Chair by a Few Degrees

 This is only a slight adjustment, but it may be that it helps you feel more comfortable while ensuring all the different parts of your spine stay in alignment.

 As we've already suggested, maintaining proper posture will help alleviate things like backache and pressure sores, so ensuring you sit upright is very important.

 However, sitting too straight in your wheelchair can be just as detrimental as slouching.
 If you lean too far forwards, you’ll be fighting to get your balance right all day.

 Tilting your backrest back by just a few degrees will keep your body aligned and at the right angle without reclining you all the way, eliminating this problem.